 EU261 Compensation by Airline: The 2026 Tactical Guide

-EU261 entitles you to up to €600 when a flight is delayed three hours or more at arrival, cancelled, or overbooked.
+EU261 entitles you to up to €600 when a flight arrives three hours or more late, is cancelled, or is overbooked.
+The one condition: the cause was within the airline's control.
 The regulation is clear.
 The airlines are not.
-Here's how each one actually behaves when you submit a claim — and when paying a handler beats fighting alone.
+Here is what you are owed, how each carrier behaves, and when a handler beats fighting alone.

 €600 / £520